sugaryourcoffee/syc-svpro/README.md

 Version 0.1.9
 -------------
-* When creating columns dynamically they are in arbitrary sequence.
+* When creating columns dynamically in count they are in arbitrary sequence.
   You can now provide a switch `sort: "2"` which will sort the header from column 2 on.

 Version 0.1.10
 --------------